deep07-cyber/Task/README.md

 Metric Justification:

-Recall is especially important in churn prediction, as missing a churner is more costly than contacting a non-churner.
+Recall is important in churn prediction because missing a churned customer is more costly than contacting a non-churned customer

-F1-score provides a balance between precision and recall.
+F1-score provides a balanced measure of model performance

 Key Insights

-Customers with shorter tenure are more likely to churn
+Customers with short tenure are more likely to churn

-Month-to-month contracts show significantly higher churn rates
+Month-to-month contracts have the highest churn rate

 Higher monthly charges are associated with increased churn

-Long-term contracts help reduce customer churn
+Long-term contracts significantly reduce churn risk

 Business Recommendations

-Encourage month-to-month customers to switch to long-term contracts through discounts or benefits
+Encourage customers on month-to-month contracts to switch to long-term plans using discounts or incentives

-Introduce loyalty programs for customers completing key tenure milestones
+Introduce loyalty programs for customers who complete key tenure milestones

-Provide targeted offers to customers with high monthly charges

-Possible Improvements
+Target high-risk customers with personalized retention offers

+Additional Data That Could Improve the Model

-Include customer support and complaint data
+Customer support and complaint history

-Add usage behavior metrics (call/data usage trends)

-Experiment with advanced models such as Random Forests or Neural Networks

-Address class imbalance using resampling techniques
+Usage behavior trends (data usage, call frequency)

+Payment behavior and billing issues

+Network and service quality metrics

+Customer engagement data

 How to Run the Project

 Place Telco_Churn_Assignment.ipynb and Task.csv in the same directory

-Open the notebook in Jupyter Notebook or JupyterLab
+Open the notebook using Jupyter Notebook or JupyterLab

-Run cells sequentially from top to bottom
+Run all cells sequentially from top to bottom

 Author

 Deep
-Aspiring Data Analyst / Machine Learning Enthusiast
+Aspiring Data Analyst and Machine Learning Enthusiast

+Final Note